 2. Digital Warehousing

-Warehousing today depends on computerized management systems that can track incoming inventory, select slotting locations, maintain FIFO control, identify picking locations, and stage products for loading.
+Warehousing today depends on digital management systems that can track incoming inventory, select slotting locations, maintain FIFO control, identify picking locations, and stage products for loading.
 Each phase depends on e-management systems and electronic logging devices and scanners for real-time recording.
-Knowing the location of every item ensures that nothing is lost or damaged, and products are rotated as needed.
+Knowing the location of every item ensures that nothing is lost or damaged and products are rotated as needed.

-An efficient Warehouse Management System is internet-enabled for easy access, provides real-time information, allows for in-house packaging or kitting per specific customer requirements, and delivers compliance labeling at the right time.
+An efficient warehouse management system (WMS) is internet-enabled for easy access.
+It provides real-time information and supports in-house packaging or kitting based on customer requirements.
+Additionally, it delivers compliance labeling at the right time.

 Full-service shipping companies tailor their in-house functions to the unique needs of their customers.
-Each additional service is value-added which the customer will not need to manage in their facility.
-Also, with computer-managed warehouse logistics, inventory reports can be generated at a moment’s notice, return goods and backorders recorded and tracked, and stock rotation is automatic.
+Each additional service is value-added, which the customer will not need to manage in their facility.
+Plus, computer-managed warehouse logistics generate inventory reports instantly, track returns and backorders, and automate stock rotation.

 3. Inbound Processes

 Inbound inventories must be handled quickly and accurately.
-Mistakes in recording recently arrived products creates problems throughout the warehouse.
-Companies like BR Williams employ state-of-the-art Warehouse Management Systems (WMS) that minimize the potential for receiving errors.
+Mistakes in recording recently arrived products create problems throughout the warehouse.

 4. Warehouse Fulfillment

-Allowing 3rd party logistics professionals to manage the storage of raw material parts and finished goods at their site rather than at the manufacturers’ or retailer location reduces their space requirements substantially.
-Warehouse professionals are trained and equipped to manage inventories, make optimal use of available space, maintain the turnover rate of individual items based upon forecasts, and pick and replenish products as needed.
-Once the products are appropriately received and warehoused in their assigned slots, they await picking and loading onto the vehicle that will transport them to a customer location.
+Shipping company services also include warehouse fulfillment.
+Allowing third-party logistics professionals to manage the storage of raw material parts and finished goods at their site rather than at the manufacturers’ or retailers’ location reduces their space requirements substantially.
+Warehouse professionals manage inventories and maximize available space efficiently.
+They maintain turnover rates for individual items using forecasts and handle product picking and replenishment as needed.
+After receiving and storing products in assigned slots, they prepare them for picking and loading onto vehicles for delivery to customer locations.

 5. Outbound Processes